CDCgov/cfa-epinow2-pipeline/SOP.md

 If you receive an error that you do not have the necessary permissions to run this command please reach out Agastya Mondal (ab59@cdc.gov) for assistance.

 #### Test make run command
 1. The following command will test your setup for using the `CFAEpiNow2Pipeline` package.
 This command will run the pipeline for a single state and disease locally (using the computing power of your VAP account).
 This will take a few minutes.
-(N.B. the test config runs a short chain.
-Running the sampler locally for 10,000 steps, as in a production run, would take longer.) `make run CONFIG=test/test.json`
+(N.B. the test config runs a short chain, and will be faster than a run using the default chain length.) `make run CONFIG=test/test.json`

 	**Knowledge check:** Where can you find the `test/test.json` config file?